leonardgoeke/AnyMOD.jl/docs/src/sets.md

 </tbody>
 </table>
 ```
-Instead of `all` other abbreviations are available to assign multiple previously defined nodes within a single row:
+The keyword `all` can be extended to assign specific multiple previously defined nodes within a single row:
-* `(node1,node2,node3)` assigns all listed nodes.
+* `all(node1,node2,node3)` assigns all listed nodes.
 Accordingly, in the example above `(2020,2030)` would have achieved the same result as using `all`.
-* `(node1:node2)` assigns not only `node1` and `node2`, but also all nodes in between according to alphabetical order.
+* `all(node1:node2)` assigns not only `node1` and `node2`, but also all nodes in between according to alphabetical order.

 In the example above, the use of `all` results in each year having descendant nodes that represents days (level 2), 4-hour steps (level 3) and hours (level 4).
 Since names of time-steps are not required to be unique, these different nodes for each year and can share the same names.
 A reduced version of the corresponds tree can be plotted and is shown below.